HomeLatest NewsGovTechHLL Lifecare pays ₹69.5 crore dividend for FY 2024–25

 During 2024–25, HLL’s manufacturing divisions reported steady demand for healthcare consumables and devices, while its service subsidiaries handled procurement, consultancy and hospital-management projects.

-Officials said the dividend payment reflects the company’s financial position and the returns generated from its business operations.
+Officials said the dividend payment reflects the company’s financial position and the returns generated from its operations.
 HLL Lifecare remains among the key public-sector organisations engaged in the production and supply of medical and healthcare products for government programmes.

 Advertisement